RebeccaFransson/web3transactions/readme.md

 - Home button
 - Watching for new transactions
 - Watching for pending/loading transactions
-- USD conversion on all ETH values
+- USD conversion on all token values

 ## Setting up project locally